ehpotsirhc/hatespeechdetect/README.md

 ```

 ## To Run the Reproducibility Study - BERT
-#### Data Preparation for BERT
+#### Data Preparation for both BERT and XClass
 1) Clone the repository
 2) CD into the SBIC dataset directory (datasets/SBIC)
 3) The SBIC data is already preprocessed from its
 [original form](https://maartensap.com/social-bias-frames/), and included
 in the repository for your convenience.
-Run the additoinal scripts following
+Run the additional scripts following
 the instructions below to prepare the data for the BERT versus XClass comparison:
 ```
 cd hatespeechdetect/datasets/SBIC/